-ID Validation Proces Validation Process RF20 Requirement Description The marketplace must log the configuration of all trading actions (including offers, bids, parameters of resources, transactions etc.).
-Test approach Functional test Test Description The test sets up an auction, accepts bids, and decides which offer wins - and verifies all the related information is stored on the ledger.
-Test location Marketplace: solidity/test/flowermarketplace RF21 Requirement Description The marketplace must provide actors the capability to post/claim offers and sell/negotiate/exchange/buy resources and digital objects.
-Test approach Unit tests Test Description The test sets up an auction, accepts bids, and decides which offer wins (an erifies all the related information is stored on the ledger).
-Test location Marketplace: solidity/test/flowermarketplace RF22 Requirement Description The marketplace must support transparent trading of resources, i.e. the bids/offers matching process and the payments must be transparent.
-Test approach Functional test Test Description The test sets up an auction, accepts bids, and decides which offer wins - and verifies all the related information is stored on the ledger.
-Test location Marketplace: solidity/test/flowermarketplace RF23 Requirement Description The marketplace must provide evidence once trades have been completed and resources have been properly delivered to the buyers.
-Test approach Functional test Test Description The transaction determining the winning bid is logged on the distributed ledger.
+ID Validation Proces ss RF20 Requirement Description The marketplace must log the configuration of all trading actions (including offers, bids, parameters of resources, transactions etc.). • Test approach Functional test Test Description The test sets up an auction, accepts bids, and decides which offer wins - and verifies all the related information is stored on the ledger.
+Test location Marketplace: solidity/test/flowermarketplace RF21 Requirement Description The marketplace must provide actors the capability to post/claim offers and sell/negotiate/exchange/buy resources and digital objects. • Test approach Unit tests Test Description The test sets up an auction, accepts bids, and decides which offer wins (and verifies all the related information is stored on the ledger).
+Test location Marketplace: solidity/test/flowermarketplace RF22 Requirement Description The marketplace must support transparent trading of resources, i.e. the bids/offers matching process and the payments must be transparent. • Test approach Functional test Test Description The test sets up an auction, accepts bids, and decides which offer wins - and verifies all the related information is stored on the ledger.
+Test location Marketplace: solidity/test/flowermarketplace RF23 Requirement Description The marketplace must provide evidence once trades have been completed and resources have been properly delivered to the buyers. • Test approach Functional test Test Description The transaction determining the winning bid is logged on the distributed ledger.
 Evidence of the delivery of resources must also be logged on the distributed ledger by the winner and seller, after which the evidence can be verified.
-Test location Marketplace : solidity/contracts/interfaces/TradeResource.sol
+Test location Marketplace : solidity/contracts/interfaces/TradeResource.sol RF24 Requirement Description The marketplace should allow integration of payment technologies.
+Test approach Documentation The marketplace component provides interfaces for integrating payment solutions and an example from the Energy Flexibility pilot provided by Engineering integrates the ERC20 tokens payment in the energy marketplace.
+Test location Marketplace: solidity/vendors/ENG/EnergyMarketPlace.sol